dekent/dekent.github.io/publications.md

 My publications are listed below, with links to the papers, citation, associated code, and videos.
 Any open source code not tied to publications is listed at the bottom of this page.

+Note: Many of my previous publications are under a different name (my name will always be listed in bold for each publication).
+While I don't use that name anymore, changing a name in publication databases, search indexing, and the published files themselves ranges from difficult to impossible.
+I choose to list this name here **only** to maintain the discoverability of my work, but please refer to me as Cassie or Cassandra.

 * [Publications](#publications) - [\[2020\]](#2020) [\[2019\]](#2019) [\[2018\]](#2018) [\[2017\]](#2017) [\[2016\]](#2016) [\[2015\]](#2015) [\[2014\]](#2014)
 * [Code](#code)